-Facility policy prohibits Students (as well as applicants, employees and contractors) from using "Substances" including, but not limited to, illegal drugs and legal prescription drugs without a current, legal and valid prescription.
+Division of Health Sciences Student Substance Policy Consent Form including, but not limited to, illegal drugs and legal prescription drugs without a current, legal and valid prescription.
 Alcohol may not be used in a manner that will cause Student to be impaired while at the Facility.
 Students shall be tested for Substances as directed by the School or the Facility.